Call or Text 1-833-202-5227

 Z-SUPPORT Premium Water-soluble BVOH 3D Filament A water-soluble support filament for 3D printing which has a fast dissolution rate and leaves no...View full details

 PolyDissolve S1 by Polymaker 3mm, 750g Reel Suited for Intermediate Users Printing organic shapes with no flat surface?
 Complex geometry where...View full details

 MAKERBOT METHOD X SR-30 SUPPORT FILAMENT (.45KG, 1LB) SR-30 SR-30 is a proprietary soluble support material developed by Stratasys to work seamle...View full details

-PUSH PLASTIC SOLUBLE SUPPORT FILAMENT (BVOH/PVA/HIPS) HIPS (High Impact Polystyrene) - Soluble in D-Limonene HIPS is a support material that has ...View full details
+PUSH PLASTIC SOLUBLE SUPPORT FILAMENT (BVOH/Aquasys/HIPS) HIPS (High Impact Polystyrene) - Soluble in D-Limonene HIPS is a support material that ...View full details